Kaholo/Kaholo-plugin-github/README.md

 9. Not Active (Boolean) **Optional** - If specified, create the webhook in un-active mode.
 Github doesn't send requests to webhooks as long as they are not active.

 ## Method: Create Organization Webhook
 Create a repository webhook for the specified organization.
+You can see more about creating Github organization webhooks [here](https://docs.github.com/en/developers/webhooks-and-events/webhooks/creating-webhooks).

 ### Parameters
 1. Authentication Token (Vault) **Optional** - The OAuth token of the user to authenticate with.